 NASA selected Shepard to be part of the first manned Gemini mission.
 However, he woke one morning dizzy and nauseated, and found himself falling constantly.
 He was subsequently diagnosed with Meniere's syndrome.
 Fluid in his inner ear had built up, increasing the sensitivity of the semicircular canals and motion detectors.
 Shepard was grounded in 1963, forbidden from solo flights in jet planes — or traveling in space.

 Shepard switched gears, taking over as the Chief of the Astronaut Office for NASA.
 He oversaw the activities and schedules of the astronauts and their training and assisted with mission planning.
 In 1969, he underwent an operation that corrected the problem, allowing him to regain full flight status.
-He was subsequently named commander for the Apollo 14 mission to the moon.
-[Lunar Legacy: 45 Apollo moon Mission Photos]
+Shepard, Stuart Roosa and Ed Mitchell were initially supposed to fly on Apollo 13, but they were pushed back a mission to give everyone extra training, especially Shepard.
+Shepard was subsequently named commander for the Apollo 14 mission to the moon.

 To the moon